 Royalties paid to an individual by an Azerbaijan-resident company or the permanent establishment in Azerbaijan of a non-resident is subject to a withholding tax at source of 14 percent.
-A "royalty" is basically defined as a payment received for the right to use (or assignment of) literary, artistic or scientific works, software. cinematographic films, patents, trademarks, designs or models, plans, know-how and processes, information concerning industrial, commercial or scientific experience; or the right to use (or assignment of) industrial, commercial or scientific equipment.
+A "royalty" is basically defined as a payment received for the right to use (or assignment of) literary, artistic or scientific works, software, cinematographic films and other nonmaterial assets, patents, trademarks, designs or models, plans, know-how and processes, information concerning industrial, commercial or scientific experience; or the right to use (or assignment of) industrial, commercial or scientific equipment.